McGill-DMaS/IFFNN/README.md

 On the Effectiveness of Interpretable Feedforward Neural Network (IJCNN 2022)

+Publication:
+Li, M. Q., Fung, B. C. M., & Abusitta, A. On the Effectiveness of Interpretable Feedforward Neural Network.
+In Proceedings of the International Conference on Joint Conference on Neural Networks (IJCNN), pages 1-8, Padova, Italy: IEEE, July 2022.
+(Pages to be updated)

 This repository contains the implementation of the IFFNNs proposed in our IJCNN 2022 paper and the evaluation code.